TriLab-bioinf/WORKSHOP2024_3/DE_analysis.md

-# 'WORKSHOP2024_3: Differential gene expression analysis with R'
+# Guide 1: Differential gene expression analysis with R

 # A. Load libraries